![]() Another Country Diary Links to images and other pages are in blue, mouse-over pop-up comments when I have them are burgundy. |

 property is huge, fronting on the Murrumbidgee River on the back road to

 Yass and Wee Jasper from the Cotter Dam turnoff.
-As

 we approached the T intersection just near the property we noticed the